When it comes to the price of pre-owned private jets, aircraft within the same model can vary wildly. Naturally, this is expected and highly common.

 Therefore, there are some cases where not upgrading the avionics of an aircraft will result in the aircraft being grounded.
 And who is going to buy a private jet that can’t fly?

 And finally, buyers like new things.
 People like new technology and equipment.
 While installing a new in-flight entertainment system may not seem necessary to you, buyers will likely pay more for an aircraft that does have all the latest equipment.

 Of course, the impact of equipment upgrades is more tailored towards older aircraft.
 However, keep in mind that technology within aviation is expanding at a rapid rate.
 Therefore, it won’t be long before that two year old jet is flying with obsolete equipment.

 Following on from the point that everyone likes new things – new paint will go a long way to increase the value of an aircraft.

 However, buyers should be careful if the aircraft has a fresh paint job as it may be hiding corrosion.
-And corrosion is something that will significantly decrease the value of an aircraft.
+Corrosion is something that will significantly decrease the value of an aircraft.

 The condition of the interior of a private jet will also impact the resale value.
-Interiors with rips and stains is not what buyers want.
+Interiors with rips and stains are not what buyers want.